 - Periodic sentence (subject and verb at end of compound sentence).
 “With his body trembling, his breath trapped in his lungs when he failed to breath, he jumped from the plane pulling the ripcord.”

 - Loose sentence (subject and verb at the beginning of compound sentence).
-“He jumped from the plane pulling the ripcord with his body trembling, his breath trapped in his lungs when he forgot to breath,” The emphasis and effect is different.
+“He jumped from the plane pulling the ripcord with his body trembling, his breath trapped in his lungs when he forgot to breathe.”
+The emphasis and effect are different.
 Both are valuable when used in an appropriate, receptive, creative-writing context.
-Sentence length and sound, as well as structure, should also be varied with attention to rhythms and tensions of the story-moment.
+Sentence length and sound, as well as structure, should also be varied with attention to rhythms and tension of the story-moment.

 - Don’t use a pronoun where the antecedent is not clear.

 - Don’t present subordinate ideas when the relationship to the main idea is not clear.